-standard # Internal purposes, recommended not editing
+'''

-default
+standard # Internal purposes, recommended not editing default user # Main actions file # User customizations

-user # User customizations
+'''

 No actions are taken at all.
 Simple neutral proxying.

 Multiple actionsfile lines are OK and are in fact recommended!

 The default values include standard.action, which is used for internal purposes and should be loaded, default.action, which is the "main" actions file maintained by the developers, and user.action, where you can make your personal additions.